Secure HR Payroll Communication: Share Salary Data Safely | mboxly.app

 Email is convenient.
 It is not designed for content that an employee should see once and that an employer cannot afford to send to the wrong inbox.

 The operational benefit for HR is also real.
-A single standardised channel for sensitive payroll communication reduces the risk of mistakes, creates a cleaner audit trail, and removes the uncertainty about whether a document actually arrived and whether it is still secure.
+A single standardised channel for sensitive payroll communication reduces the risk of mistakes, creates a cleaner audit trail, and removes uncertainty about whether a document actually arrived and whether it is still secure.
 For distributed teams or companies with high volumes of payroll events, that consistency often matters as much as the security itself.

 Use cases